Ferdi265/soliterm/README.md

 alternating colors and consecutive card values.
 An empty slot on the board may only be filled with a King.

-Cards from the deck are drawn one at a time, and there is not limit to the amount of passes through the deck.
+Cards from the deck are drawn one at a time, and there is no limit to the amount of passes through the deck.
 The deck is not shuffled after cycling through it.